-Hasselblad X1D versus Sony A7R III
+Hasselblad X1D vs Sony A7R III

-The Hasselblad X1D-50c and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in June 2016 and October 2017.
+The Hasselblad X1D-50c and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in June 2016 and October 2017.
 Both the X1D and the A7R III are mirrorless interchangeable lens cameras that are based on a medium format (X1D) and a full frame (A7R III) sensor.
-The Hasselblad has a resolution of 51.3 megapixel, whereas the Sony provides 42.2 MP.
+The Hasselblad has a resolution of 51.3 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (17 percent) than the Hasselblad X1D.
 Moreover, the A7R III is markedly lighter (10 percent) than the X1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.